timmc/pellucida/README.md

 ## License

-Copyright © 2012 Tim McCormack
+Copyright © 2012 Tim McCormack, except for items in ./resources/public/vendor.

 Distributed under the Eclipse Public License, the same as Clojure.

+(Rights and license are not yet stable due to a dependency on a CSS grid library with an indeterminate license.)